deibit/vscode-devdocs/README.md

 ## Features

 Search the selected text in devdocs.io.
 Development language search is obtained from the current active file.
-Predefined shortcut is ctrl+k or cmd+k on Mac.
+Predefined shortcut is ctrl+k ctrl+k or cmd+k cmd+k on Mac.
 Also a convenient 'devDocs' command could be used via command palette.

 ## Requirements